Former U.S. Treasurer Finds New Life in San Clemente, Documents Inspiring Journey | San Clemente Times

 After studying at Harvard’s John F. Kennedy School of Government, Cabral took her family to Boston and then Washington, D.C., to follow her husband’s career.
 In D.C., to help pay off roughly $100,000 in school debt, she got a job working in the office of Sen. Orrin Hatch, the Republican out of Utah, further propelling her career.

-Cabral spent 10 years working under Hatch before seeking work at a nonprofit that more directly impacted the general public, and eventually she was asked to serve as U.S. Treasurer during the George Bush administration—a post she held from 2004 to 2009.
+Cabral spent 10 years working under Hatch before seeking work at a nonprofit that more directly impacted the general public, and eventually she was asked to serve as U.S. Treasurer during the George W. Bush administration—a post she held from 2004 to 2009.

 She described her initial time as Treasurer as “challenging and unnerving,” especially as one of the few women in high-ranking federal government positions.
-She was the only woman in the upper level of the Treasury Department.
+She was also the only woman in the upper level of the Treasury Department.

 “I had no idea how to be an aide in the United States Senate until I buckled down to learn how to do it,” said Cabral.
 “When I walked into the Treasury Department, the same was true.
 I mean, who teaches you how to be Treasurer of the United States?”